George Lazenby

 George Robert Lazenby (/ˈleɪzənbi/; born 5 September 1939) is an Australian retired actor.
-Lazenby began his professional career as a model and had only acted in commercials when he was cast to replace the original James Bond actor, Sean Connery, playing the character in On Her Majesty's Secret Service (1969).
-Since he appeared in only one film, Lazenby's tenure as Bond is the shortest among the actors in the series.
-He declined to return for subsequent Bond films and instead pursued other roles in Universal Soldier (1971), Who Saw Her Die?
+He began his professional career as a model and an actor in commercials.
+He had no film acting experience when he was cast as the fictional British spy James Bond for the film On Her Majesty's Secret Service (1969).
+Lazenby replaced the original Bond actor, Sean Connery, but declined to return for subsequent films in the series, instead pursuing roles in Universal Soldier (1971), Who Saw Her Die?
 (1972), The Shrine of Ultimate Bliss (1974), and The Man from Hong Kong (1975).

-Lazenby's single portrayal of Bond and lack of standing as a favourite in the series has resulted in his name being used as a metaphor for forgettable or unremarkable acting efforts in other entertainment franchises and for entities that are largely ignored.

-In 2024, Lazenby retired from acting, citing both his age and his desire to spend more time with his family.
-In 2025, his ex-wife Pam Shriver revealed in a self-penned article in The Telegraph that Lazenby has dementia and that she is caring for him.

 Early life

-George Robert Lazenby was born on 5 September 1939 in Goulburn, New South Wales, at Ovada Private Hospital, to railway worker George Edward Lazenby and Fosseys retail worker Sheila Joan Lazenby (née Bodel).
+George Robert Lazenby was born on 5 September 1939, in Goulburn, New South Wales, at Ovada Private Hospital, to railway worker George Edward Lazenby and Fosseys retail worker Sheila Joan Lazenby (née Bodel).
 He attended Goulburn Public School in his primary years and Goulburn High School until 1954.
 His sister Barbara was an accomplished dancer.
 When he was young, he spent 18 months in hospital after he underwent an operation that left him with only half a kidney.

 When Lazenby was about 14, he moved with his family from Goulburn to Queanbeyan, where his father ran a store.
 He served in the Australian Army, then afterwards worked as a car salesman and mechanic.